-Students obtain project management, airline and airport operations, flight training, international aviation law and safety management systems knowledge required for the aviation industry.
-This program includes professional development workshops where students can build their practical experience resume and gain industry experience with aviation experts.
-Graduates in the flight operations major obtain the flying skills and knowledge to meet the Civil Aviation Safety Authority requirements of the Australian Commercial Pilot Licence and Instrument Rating or international equivalent.
-For more program information, visit Bachelor of Aviation at USQ.
+Students obtain project management, airline and airport operations, international aviation law and safety management systems knowledge required for the aviation industry.
+The flight operations major allows students to undertake flight training within the degree requirements.
+This program includes professional development workshops where students can develop employability skills, deepen their understanding of aviation professional culture, and gain industry insight from aviation experts.
+Graduates in the flight operations major obtain the flying skills and knowledge to meet the Civil Aviation Safety Authority requirements of the Australian Commercial Pilot Licence.
+For more program information, visit Bachelor of Aviation at UniSQ.

 Aviation management; flight operations.

-Students undertaking the flight operations major must hold a Class 1 Medical Certificate issued by the Civil Aviation Safety Authority, as this is one of the regulatory requirements to hold a Commercial Pilot Licence.
-In addition, students are expected to complete recognised pilot aptitude assessment and interview prior to being allowed to undertake the flight operations major.
+While this is not an admission requirement to the program, students planning to undertake the Flight Operations Major will have to hold a Class 1 Medical Certificate issued by the Civil Aviation Safety Authority, as this is one of the regulatory requirements to hold a Commercial Pilot Licence.
+It is highly recommended that students investigate their ability to hold an Aviation Security Identification Card (ASIC) and/or pass all required security checks as some organisations such as airports require employees to satisfy security clearances as a condition of employment.
 Appropriate advice will be provided to students during their first academic year.

 English (Units 3 and 4, C); General Mathematics (Units 3 and 4, C)